top of page

 • Posttraumatic Stress Disorder (PTSD)

-• Adjustment to chronic illness, including diabetes
+• Adjustment to chronic illness, including diabetes and Long Covid

-• Anxiety disorders, including panic disorder
+• Anxiety disorders, including Panic Disorder

-• Pregnancy-related and postpartum mental health care
+• Pregnancy-related (including pregnancy or infant loss) and postpartum mental health care

 In addition to my clinical work, I taught classes in Abnormal Psychology and Personality Psychology at St. Joseph's College in Patchogue until May, 2017.
 I am an active member of the Suffolk County Psychological Association (former President, President-Elect, Programming Committee Chair, and Treasurer), a member of the New York State Psychological Association, and a member of the American Psychological Association.